solita/solita.github.com/_posts/2024-01-16-owasp-top10-with-abstract-examples-part-2.md

 ### The fix

 When we use our services and applications, we should have a good view of how they work and who uses them with what rights.
 Tracking should be used to provide insight into the status of our services.
 Is it healthy, struggling or down.
-By logging in, on the other hand, strange anomalies and suspicious user actions can be detected.
+Logging can be also used to detect strange anomalies and suspicious user actions.

 ![Logging and monitoring](/img/2024-01-owasp-top-10/9_logging.jpg)